 I have had (crazy) ultra friends that have run it before, so I knew it was doable.
-Yet it wasn’t until earlier this year where my friend Kayleen and her husband Mark ran it, that I thought “yeah I think I can do that too”.
+Yet it wasn’t until earlier this year when my friend Kayleen and her husband Mark ran it, that I thought “yeah I think I can do that too”.

-On to the running bucket list it went, thinking I would do it in 2019, little did I know that on the Melbourne Cup long weekend my trail training run saw me cross this one off the list.
+On to the running bucket list, it went, thinking I would do it in 2019, little did I know that on the Melbourne Cup long weekend my trail training run saw me cross this one off the list.

-With Goldfields Trail Run only a few weeks away, I took my long runs at on the trails.
+With Goldfields Trail Run only a few weeks away, I took my long runs on the trails.
 On this particular day, I had planned on doing the track I had done the week prior, as it had a similar elevation to that of my event.

 While packing my kit the night before, Tom suggested running from Zumstein to Halls Gap.
 This too is on my run bucket list.
 On further discussion, we decided that I should do the Plateau instead.